SEPTA Workers Reach Agreement with Management, Narrowly Avoid Strike

 PHILADELPHIA – SEPTA workers have narrowly avoided a strike as their union contract expired on November 7.
 Transport Workers Union (TWU) Local 234, which represents over 5,000 SEPTA workers, unanimously authorized a strike on October 27 for the second year in a row.
 TWU is currently in negotiations with SEPTA officials, but a strike is still a possibility if the union’s demands for a 10% pay raise and better safety measures are not met.
 “I’ll roll my sleeves up and bang on the table and do everything I have to do to avoid a strike,” says TWU Local 234 President Brian Pollitt.
 However, Pollitt also affirmed that SEPTA workers will strike if negotiations fail.

-A possible SEPTA strike would halt some SEPTA services, but not all.
-Regional Rail will mostly run as normal, with the Paoli/Thorndale Line, which both Bryn Mawr and Haverford stops are on, running on a modified schedule.
-Most buses and trolleys would be halted.
+Had the SEPTA strike occurred, some but not all SEPTA services would have experienced delays.
+If a strike occurred, Regional Rail would have run as normal, with the Paoli/Thorndale Line, which both Bryn Mawr and Haverford stops are on, running on a modified schedule.
+Most buses and trolleys would have been halted.
 Because Regional Rail was formerly a private company, employees are represented by different unions than the bus and trolley workers.
 The full list of service updates in the event of a strike can be viewed here.

-The strike would inevitably impact Bi-Co students, who frequently utilize SEPTA services both for classes and recreation.
-The Tri-Co Philly Program, which offers classes in and about Philadelphia with frequent trips to the city to Bryn Mawr, Haverford and Swarthmore students, has already planned for a potential strike.
+The strike would have inevitably impacted Bi-Co students, who frequently utilize SEPTA services both for classes and recreation.
+The Tri-Co Philly Program, which offers classes in and about Philadelphia with frequent trips to the city to Bryn Mawr, Haverford and Swarthmore students, had plans in place after receiving reports of a potential strike.
 Callista Cleary, the head of the Program, communicated with all students and faculty in the Program on Wednesday, stating that students will rely on Regional Rail for their few remaining trips.
 Cleary told the Bi-College news that the timing of the potential strike is fortunate because most Tri-Co Philly trips have already been completed.
 However, a prolonged strike could pose a problem for the program as students “often make use of transit within the city,” according to Cleary.

 Photo by Bryn Mawr College